Logging HomeKit data to Google Sheets for free: walkthrough

 - Click on “Start at” and select a time in the near future – however not too near.
 As rule of thumb, choose a moment that is more than 1 minute away (to allow all syncing via iCloud to finish), and on a 5 minute boundary.

-- Click “Done”, walk to the fridge (slowly), get yourself a beer, and when you come back check if the 5 minute mark has passed.
+Screenshot of fixing the timer - Click “Done”, walk to the fridge (slowly), get yourself a beer, and when you come back check if the 5 minute mark has passed.
 If so, you should see new data in your Google Sheet.

 Closing remarks; quirks & tips